Originally published June 18, 2019. Revised and updated December 1, 2023.

 Best Practice 1: Help Your Customers Make The Most Of This Service

 Helping your customers to understand the package-tracking process and the data available to them can reduce confusion over package whereabouts and prevent shipping issues.
 It is as important as ever to keep your customer communications frequent, timely, and clear.
+In order to do this, you need to understand how does Amazon track packages.

 In your post order message, in addition to sharing the usual tracking info, you can also inform customers about tracking their shipment in real-time via “My Orders.”
 They can also sign up for text updates from Amazon regarding their shipment status.